-Resident victims at WRJDC can access victim advocates for emotional support.
-The agency has entered into a Memorandum of Understanding with the InterAct to provide support to victims (Indicator (c).
-As part of the audit process, the Auditor spoke by phone to InterAct representatives who confirms their ability to provide service at DPS facilities.
-The PREA Brochure and signage throughout WRJDC had a toll-free number for residents to access from the unit phone in the facility or with their case manager.
+Resident victims at LYDC can access victim advocates for emotional support.
+The agency has entered into a Memorandum of Understanding with the Real Crisis to provide support to victims (Indicator (c).
+As part of the audit process, the Auditor spoke by phone to Real Crisis representatives who confirms their ability to provide service at DPS facilities.
+The PREA Brochure and signage throughout LYDC had a toll-free number for residents to access from the unit phone in the facility or with their case manager.
 The posting and expect respect brochure inform residents they can call or write outside agencies who could come to the facility to provide services as a professional visit.

 Residents could identify how confidential the communication is within the facility, including mail and telephone contacts.
 Residents also knew that outside counseling staff could be spoken to in a professional visiting setting.
 The Auditor could see, posters for NCCASA and legal assistance for those detained.
 All indicators of this standard were covered in policy that supported compliance and the documentation visible on the tour and through interviews with residents and outside organizations.
-The PREA Compliance Manager was encouraged to engage with the RRC community to build on the relationship and services available.

 115.354 Third-party reporting

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-Wake Pre-Audit questionnaire
+Lenoir Pre-Audit questionnaire

 Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

-North Carolina DPS Website
+North Carolina DOC Website

 PREA Posters on Housing units

 Individuals interviewed/ observations made.

 Interview with Agency PREA Coordinator

 Observation on tour of reporting information

 Summary Determination

-Indicator (a) North Carolina Department of Public Safety has developed a mechanism for individuals who want to report PREA concerns as a third party, be they fellow residents, family, or friends.
-Information can be given in person, by phone, by mail, or by contacting the agency PREA Coordinator through the agency website NCDPS.Gov.
+Indicator (a) NCDPS PREA Policy (pg 14)policy addresses the requirement of this standard.
+"Third Party Reporting: All third party reports of resident sexual abuse or harassment will be responded to and investigated.
+All parents/legal guardians are provided multiple methods to report.
+Additionally, there is a reporting link on the DPS public website."
+North Carolina Department of Public Safety has developed a mechanism for individuals who want to report PREA concerns as a third party, be they fellow residents, family, or friends.
+Information can be given in person, by phone, by mail, or by contacting the agency PREA Coordinator through the agency website North Carolina.Gov.
 There is information directing residents in the PREA brochure, PREA poster, resident handbook, and on the website noted above.
 The residents are provided information on how to send complaints to the Department of Social Services.
 Staff were aware that they must take all reported concerns about PREA potential violations, including from third parties.
-The facility phones allow for residents to dial out to the advocates or the North Carolina PREA Coordinator through an organization called Forgiven Ministries.
+The facility phones allow for residents to dial out to the advocates or the North Carolina DPS PREA Coordinator.
 The North Carolina Department of Public Safety policy addresses the requirements of this standard.
+The Auditor called the PREA Hotline from the housing unit phone and the PREA Coordinator received the message.

 Compliance Determination

 North Carolina Department of Public Safety has put in place multiple resources of residents and families to report a PREA related concern.
-Compliance was based on policy and the systems North Carolina DPS has put in place to support residents and that residents were aware they could make a complaint on behalf of another resident.
-The Auditor confirmed with the PREA Office, who would be notified, there have been no PREA complaint about this facility in the past year.
+Absent a PREA complaint, compliance was based on policy and the systems North Carolina DPS has put in place to support residents and that residents were aware they could make a complaint on behalf of another resident.